Cozy Peach Kitchen

 Recipe features

-• Easy: Made in one bowl with just 10 minutes of active time
+• Easy to make: These brownies are made in one bowl with just 10 minutes of active time.

-• No melting required!
+• No melting is required!
 These are made with cocoa powder instead of baking chocolate.
+This brownie recipe does not need a double boiler, it's really just as simple as stir and bake.

 Labeled ingredients used to make brownies.

 • Dark chocolate Dutch-processed cocoa powder: Droste makes the most delicious cocoa powder I've ever tasted (it is not technically dark chocolate but might as well be), but anything labeled "Dutch process" and "dark" or "dark chocolate" will work.
 Most stores have a store-brand option.
-Regular Dutch-process cocoa works if you can't find dark chocolate.
+Regular Dutch-process cocoa works if you can't find dark chocolate cocoa powder.

-• Chocolate chips: Dark chocolate chips are my go-to in this recipe, but semi-sweet are a good option if you want to tone down the dark chocolate flavor.
+• Chocolate chips: Dark chocolate chips are my go-to in this recipe, but semi-sweet is a good option if you want to tone down the dark chocolate flavor.

-• Canola oil: A lot of brownies use melted butter, but I find that canola oil makes them more similar to boxed mix.
+• Canola oil: A lot of brownies use melted butter, but I find that canola oil gives them a fudgier texture.
 Vegetable oil also works.

 Before you begin: Start by preheating the oven to 325 degrees F. Lightly oil an 8x8 baking dish with non-stick spray or line it with parchment paper.